tobyweston/simple-excel/README.md

-# Simple Modification to Excel Sheets
+# bad.robot.simple-excel

-Basically wrapping the POI project with Java builder, modify simple sheets quickly and easily.
+Basically wrapping the POI project with Java builders to modify simple sheets quickly and easily.

-## Example
+## simple modification of an Excel sheet

+Add styles, formula and content to cells programatically via a simple DSL

     @Test
     public void shouldReplaceCellsInComplicatedExample() throws IOException {